drkTettnang/corona-testing/README.md

 - Editing of reservations via admin page

 ## :rocket: Getting Started
-To run the application you need a MySQL or Postgres Database.
+To run the application you need a MySQL Database.
 Add the db url to the `.env` file (rename e.g. `.env-example`).

 ```
 DATABASE_URL="mysql://user:password@localhost:3306/db_name"